Bylaw complaints may be received by phone or email. Please be advised that we do not respond to anonymous complaints.

 How do I report a Bylaw infraction/complaint?

-Bylaw Enforcement Officers can be contacted by telephone at 604-935-8280, by email at firstname.lastname@example.org or by the above complaint form.
-If you reach voicemail, please leave a detailed message as the officers may be out on patrol.
+Bylaw Enforcement Officers can be contacted by telephone at 604-935-8280, by email at email@example.com.
+If you reach the voicemail, please leave a detailed message as the officers may be out on patrol.
 An officer will respond within 72 hours to general nuisance complaints, although we aim to respond sooner.
 Health, safety and environmental impact complaints will be prioritized.

 What if I don’t want to provide my name on a complaint?